-When we think of olive oil, most people immediately picture a glass bottle on their kitchen countertop.
+The majority of people, when they envision olive oil, instantly imagine a glass bottle sitting on their kitchen counter.

 But did you know that olive oil can go bad?